-1. Slide out the control board (right hand side) and disconnect the electrical connections noting their positions.

-NOTE: Check the original board for the presence of input jumpers - see section 8.8.
-Set the new board as the original.

-2. Fit the new control board and reassemble in reverse order.
+- Slide out the control board (right hand side) and disconnect the electrical connections noting their positions. - 2.
+Check if the two jumper connections have been removed from the board (see section 8.8), if so remove the jumpers from the new control board. - Fit the new control board and reassemble in reverse order.